huderlem/porymap/docs/_sources/manual/scripting-capabilities.rst.txt

    :type oldWidth: number
    :param oldHeight: the height of the map before the change
    :type oldHeight: number
-   :param newWidth: the width of the map after the change
-   :type newWidth: number
-   :param newHeight: the height of the map after the change
+   :param delta: the amount the map size changed in each direction.
+The object's shape is ``{left, right, top, bottom}``
-   :type newHeight: number
+   :type prevBlock: delta

 .. js:function:: onBorderResized(oldWidth, oldHeight, newWidth, newHeight)